hiemas-lerastad/OS-SkillCraftSpeed/README.md

 # Skill Speed Craft

-A small mod that increases craft skill based on skill level 100% craft duration at level 1
+A small mod that increases craft speed based on skill level 100% craft duration at level 1
 25% craft duration at level 10